lausan3/lausan3/README.md

 My current focus is to become a full-time fullstack software engineer, while being a hobbyist game developer.

-I've always been interested in describing real-life systems in society, and now I have the ability to translate that to code and programs!
+I've always been interested in describing real-life systems in society, and now I have the ability to translate that to code!

 ## 👔 Experience
 • Game Developer at [@YAAM-Studios](https://github.com/YAAM-Studios) <br>